 You may be wondering in what order you'll have treatments and how your doctors decide which one comes first, second, etc. In general, when it's part of your treatment plan, chemotherapy is usually given first after surgery.
 Radiation then follows chemotherapy — it's not usually given at the same time.
 Depending on what chemotherapy you’re taking, there can be anywhere from 2 weeks to a month between the last chemotherapy dose and the start of radiation.
 For example, the wait is about:

-- one month between the last dose of an anthracycline-type chemotherapy (Adriamycin [chemical name: doxorubicin], Ellence [chemical name: epirubicin]) and the start of radiation
+- 1 month between the last dose of an anthracycline-type chemotherapy (Adriamycin [chemical name: doxorubicin], Ellence [chemical name: epirubicin]) and the start of radiation

-- two to 3 weeks between the last dose of a taxane (Taxol [chemical name: paclitaxel], Taxotere [chemical name: docetaxel], or Abraxane [chemical name: albumin-bound paclitaxel]) and the start of radiation
+- 2 to 3 weeks between the last dose of a taxane (Taxol [chemical name: paclitaxel], Taxotere [chemical name: docetaxel], or Abraxane [chemical name: albumin-bound or nab-paclitaxel]) and the start of radiation

 When chemotherapy is not part of your treatment plan, radiation is usually given soon after surgery.
 The timing depends on the type of radiation you'll be receiving: